 The Donald Woods Foundation works to empower local people through healthcare, education, skills development, agriculture, social justice and community building in rural South Africa.
-Below we highlight more information about us and who we are in 2017.
+Below we highlight more information about us and who we are.

 The Donald Woods Foundation was set up in 2003 as a living memorial to the life of campaigning journalist and anti-apartheid activist, Donald Woods.
 The Foundation’s work in health and education began geographically in the area where Donald Woods was born, and has since spread to include 10,000 square km of the deeply rural Eastern Cape province, South Africa.

 With a dedicated staff of around 180 people, the Foundation works at advocating social justice and actively mitigating some of the worst historical social and economic legacies of colonialism and apartheid in its area of operation.

 The Foundation is registered as a trust in both the United Kingdom and South Africa with boards of trustees in both countries overseeing strategic direction.